Honor Magic 4 Pro Review

 The enormous camera module looms like a black hole on the rear of this device, and for such a design statement to have a chance of working, it simply must back itself in terms of performance.
 Fortunately, it does exactly that.

-The main camera delivered very strong results, as you can see above, with images that were full of detail yet very natural-looking too, avoiding the over-saturated effect that we often see from the likes of the Samsung Galaxy S22 Plus.
+The main camera delivered very strong results, as you can see above, with images that were full of detail yet very natural-looking too, avoiding the over-saturated effect that we often see from the likes of the Samsung Galaxy S23 Ultra.
 The images are good, appearing to be very balanced and lifelike.

 When shooting with Night Mode in darker conditions, some colour is restored to the image; but even without this mode applied, results are still very good.